 New Relic is a monitoring tool that gives you detailed performance breakdowns on a granular level.
 We use New Relic tracking internally to keep tabs on all websites on our network and react speedily to any issues before they cause problems.

-Below are instructions on how to purchase your own New Relic Application Performance Monitoring (APM) license key, which you can then add in the MyKinsta dashboard.
+As we mentioned earlier, you’ll need access to New Relic’s Standard tier in order to use the APM.
+For new users, New Relic offers a 30-day free trial.
+Below are instructions on how to set up your own New Relic Application Performance Monitoring (APM) license key, which you can then add in the MyKinsta dashboard.

 To add your New Relic license key to MyKinsta follow the steps below.

 Log in to the MyKinsta dashboard.
 Go to your site’s “Tools” page and click Start Monitoring under “New Relic Monitoring”.